Dear Experts,

-Dear Experts, I got an offer from XXX company last month for their IT department but suddenly 2 days before my joining HR sent an email stating Withdrawal of an offer as the vendor is delaying their product implementation for which I had been hired.
+I got an offer from XXX company last month for their IT department, but suddenly 2 days before my joining, HR sent an email stating the withdrawal of the offer as the vendor is delaying their product implementation for which I had been hired.
 How do I take action against such an employer?
+My current employer has hired the replacement as well, so there is no scope in going back to the old company.
+Kindly suggest, as I am the sole breadwinner in my family of 4 people.

 From India, Mumbai